 It is important to acknowledge that some people may witness or learn about traumatic events affecting people close to them, and may then in turn develop trauma based symptoms consistent with an acute stress disorder or post-traumatic stress disorder.
 Their suffering can be equally as devastating and in more recent years PTSD arising from trauma exposure has been validated.

 It is also important to note that the impacts of trauma often do not sit in isolation of other mental health concerns.
 Clients dealing with the impacts of trauma and complex trauma may also be dealing with an eating disorder (anorexia nervosa, bulimia, binge eating disorder), addictions, depression and anxiety.
 People who have borderline personality disorder (BPD) may have also experienced trauma or neglect in their childhood or adolescence (or may have been raised in an invalidating environment).
-We have clinicians who have a special interest in the treatment and management of borderline personality disorder; please feel free to contact us to discuss your needs.

 Asking people about their exposure to trauma has not been common practice in mental health settings until recently.
 As a result, many clients have had the impacts of their trauma overlooked which can lead to misdiagnosis and ineffective treatment methods.
 Unfortunately, this has also lead to the (unintended) re-traumatisation of some trauma survivors, highlighting the important need for trauma informed practice and care.